SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  device to retrieve; UUID or the number of the device from list

 OPTIONS
-  -C, --capabilities-mode=and|or  Treat capability filter query params as a logical "or" or "and" with a default of
+  -C, --capabilities-mode=and|or           Treat capability filter query params as a logical "or" or "and" with a
-                                  "and".
+                                           default of "and".

+  -a, --installed-app-id=installed-app-id  filter results by installed app that created the device

   -c, --capability=capability              filter results by capability

   -d, --device-id=device-id                filter results by device

   -h, --help                               show CLI help

   -j, --json                               use JSON format of input and/or output

   -l, --location-id=location-id            filter results by location

   -o, --output=output                      specify output file

   -p, --profile=profile                    [default: default] configuration profile

   -t, --token=token                        the auth token to use

   -v, --verbose                            include location name in output

   -y, --yaml                               use YAML format of input and/or output

   --compact                                use compact table format with no lines between body rows

   --expanded                               use expanded table format with a line between each body row

   --indent=indent                          specify indentation for formatting JSON or YAML output
 ```

 _See code: [dist/commands/devices.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0-pre.10/dist/commands/devices.ts)_